-- 5. Dating Violence: A threat of violence or violence committed by an individual who is or has been in a social relationship of a romantic or intimate nature with the Complainant.
+- A person cannot provide affirmative consent if they are below the legal age of 18, unless otherwise permitted by law. - Affirmative Consent cannot be inferred from silence, passivity, or lack of verbal or physical resistance. - An individual cannot provide affirmative consent if they are incapacitated.
+A person is incapacitated, for example, (1) due to their youth or (2) when they lack the ability to choose knowingly to participate in sexual activity when they are unconscious, asleep, involuntarily restrained, under the influence of alcohol or other drugs, or otherwise unable to provide consent.
+This is not an exhaustive list.
+A person who is incapacitated lacks the capacity to give affirmative consent because they cannot understand the "who, what, when, where, or how" of their sexual interactions.
+In evaluating consent in cases of alleged incapacitation, the university asks if the respondent knew or reasonably should have known the complainant was incapacitated.
+Voluntary intoxication does not absolve a person of responsibility for nonconsensual sexual contact. - 5.
+Dating Violence: Violence A threat of violence or violence committed by an individual who is or has been in a social relationship of a romantic or intimate nature with the complainant Complainant.
 The existence of such a relationship shall be determined based on consideration of the length of the relationship, the type of relationship, and the frequency of the interaction between the persons involved in the relationship.
-Dating Violence also includes actual or threatened emotional, sexual, physical, psychological or financial abuse, as well as other controlling behavior, actual or threatened harm to the Complainant, Respondent, their children or other family members, third parties, pets, or property.
+Dating violenceViolence also includes, but is not limited to actual or threatened emotional, sexual-or, physical, psychological or financial abuse-or, as well as other controlling behavior, actual or threatened harm to the threat of such abuseComplainant, Respondent, their children or other family members, third parties, pets, or property.
 Dating violence does not include acts covered under the definition of Domestic Violence. - 6.
-Domestic Violence: Any act or threat of violence committed by (a) a current or former spouse or intimate partner of the Complainant; (b) a person with whom the Complainant shares a child in common; (c) a person who is cohabitating with or has cohabitated with the Complainant as a spouse or intimate partner; (d) by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws in the state of Oregon; or (e) any other person against an adult or youth complainant who is protected from that person's acts under the domestic or family violence laws in the state of Oregon.
-Domestic Violence also includes emotional, sexual, physical, psychological or financial abuse, as well as other controlling behavior, including actual or threatened harm to the Complainant, Respondent, their children or other family members, third parties, pets, or property. - 7.
-Indecent Exposure: Exposing one's genitals to another person without Affirmative Consent for the purpose of sexual gratification, to harass, humiliate, or intimate.
-Indecent exposure includes using social media platforms or other means of electronic communication to expose oneself without Affirmative Consent to another person. - 8.
-Invasion of Privacy: Invasion of privacy includes (a) voyeurism, including observing or allowing others to observe a person undressing, showering, bathing, or using the bathroom or engaging in sexual acts, without the Affirmative Consent of the person being observed; or (b) listening to or allowing others to listen to or view electronic communications between individuals engaged in sexual activity, without the Affirmative Consent of the individuals engaged in sexual activity. - 9.
-Public indecency: Public indecency includes the following conduct while in, or in view of, a public place: (a) touching oneself for the purpose of sexual gratification, regardless of whether the person's intimate body parts are exposed; (b) an act of sexual intercourse; or (c) an act of oral or anal intercourse. - 10.
-Sexual Exploitation: Taking sexual advantage of another, for one's benefit, or to benefit or advantage a third-party, including by:
+Domestic Violence: Any act or threat of violence committed by (a) a current or former spouse or intimate partner of the complainant, Complainant: (b) by a person with whom the complainantComplainant shares a child in common;: (c) by a person who is cohabitating with or has cohabitated with the complainantComplainant as a spouse or intimate partner;: (d) by a person similarly situated to a spouse of the complainantComplainant under the domestic or family violence laws in the state of Oregon;: or (e) by any other person against an adult or youth complainant who is protected from that person's acts under the domestic or family violence laws in the state of Oregon.
+Domestic Violence also includes emotional, sexual, physical, psychological or financial abuse, as well as other controlling behavior, including actual or threatened harm to the Complainant, Respondent, their children or other family members, third parties, pets, or property. - Indecent Exposure: Exposing one's genitals to another person without affirmative consent for the purpose of sexual gratification, to harass, humiliate, or intimate.
+Indecent exposure includes includes sharing intimate images